GPEBellocca/FARS/README.md

 [![R-CMD-check](https://github.com/GPEBellocca/FARS/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/GPEBellocca/FARS/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The `fars` package provides a comprehensive framework in R for modeling and forecasting economic scenarios based on the multi-level dynamic factor model (MLDFM).
+The `FARS` package provides a comprehensive framework in R for modeling and forecasting economic scenarios based on the multi-level dynamic factor model (MLDFM).
 The package enables users to:

 - (i) Extract global and block-specific factors using a flexible multilevel factor structure.
 - (ii) Compute asymptotically valid confidence regions for the estimated factors, accounting for uncertainty in the factor loadings.